 Aside from fresh herbs, chilli peppers are probably the most common edible plants that are grown indoors – and that’s because they’re so low-maintenance and thrive in pots placed on window ledges.
 Chillies may be small but they pack a serious punch in terms of nutrition: they contain lots of vitamin C (up to three times more than citrus fruit!) and are also high in fibre and minerals.
 Chillies are incredibly diverse, coming in all different colours, shapes, flavours and heat-levels, so growing your own means you’ll always have your favourite chillies on hand.
 Plus, when the plants start to bloom, they add warmth and colour to your kitchen.

-This time of year – late winter to early spring – is the ideal time to sow chilli seeds if you’re planning on growing them indoors.
+Spring is the ideal time to sow chilli seeds if you’re planning on growing them indoors.
 All you need is a small pot, some seed compost, and a sunny window sill.
 Chillies like heat and humidity, so it’s often helpful to place a clear plastic bag over each pot and tie it with an elastic band: this raises the humidity and helps the plant germinate.
 As the chillies continue to grow, you can move them into larger pots – and if you have a balcony or garden, you may want to move them outside at this point too (though they’ll be happy remaining in containers inside, too).

 For more information on growing chillies at home, have a read of this article by Chilli Plant – and if you’re looking for some fiery recipes you can use your home-grown creations in, check out these suggestions from The Guardian.